trick77/docker-qtum-stake/README.md

 Docker image that runs the QTUM qtumd node in a container for easy QTUM staking.

+Just want to run a full node without staking?
+Please see the instructions below.

 ## Requirements
 - Docker in a x86_64 environment
 - Python's docker-compose